Video ‘All she wanted was a hug’: Camper found alive after she goes missing for weeks

 Top Stories

+Man arrested for murder of wife who has been missing since 20173 hours ago

+Brother of hostage Evyatar David continues to fight for his return from Gaza2 hours ago

-How the Supreme Court is responding to arguments over birthright citizenship1 hour ago
+How the Supreme Court is responding to arguments over birthright citizenshipMay 15, 2025

-Trump says Ukraine-Russia peace 'not going to happen' without Putin meet3 hours ago
+Trump says Ukraine-Russia peace 'not going to happen' without Putin meetMay 15, 2025

-US wholesale prices drop for 1st time in more than a year3 hours ago
+US wholesale prices drop for 1st time in more than a yearMay 15, 2025

 Torture charges filed against family accused of abusing 6 childrenMay 15, 2025